charIoT-h2020/chariot-southbound-dispatcher/CONTRIBUTING.md

 $ git push
 $ git push --tags
 ```
-Travis will then deploy to PyPI if tests pass.
+GitLab will then deploy to PyPI if tests pass.